kscrudders/IT_SCAP/README.md

 About The Project
 IT_SCAP organizes and streamlines importing, processing, segmenting, and analyzing IRM paired TIRF microscopy data.
 It helps users:

-Organize image data and metadata for multiple channels Perform background, shade, and bleaching corrections Define regions of interest (ROIs) for single cells Save processed data and ROI-based sub-images for further analysis This script is particularly useful as a pipiline to anyone performing single-cell time acquisitions with IRM imaging to segment cells and TIRF imaging for biological readouts.
+Organize image data and metadata for multiple channels.
+Perform background, shade, and bleaching corrections.
+Define regions of interest (ROIs) for single cells.
+Save processed data and ROI-based sub-images for further analysis.
+This script is particularly useful as a pipiline to anyone performing single-cell time acquisitions with IRM imaging to segment cells and TIRF imaging for biological readouts.
 This script is currently optimized for use with Nikon microscopes (.nd2 image files).
-TIF image files are also acceptable file inputs (format as interleaved channels in time [i.e. ch1 time1, ch2 time1, ch1 time 2, ch2 time 2, etc])
+TIF image files are also acceptable file inputs (format as interleaved channels in time. [i.e. ch1 time1, ch2 time1, ch1 time 2, ch2 time 2, etc])

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- BUILT WITH -->